HDFGroup/vol-cache/doc/DESIGN.md

 * ```HDF5_CACHE_RD``` -- whether to turn on cache for read [yes/no], [default: yes]
 * ```HDF5_CACHE_WR``` -- whether to turn on cache for write [yes/no], [default: yes]

+These environment variables will set the cache effort for all the files universally.
+If one want to control the caching effect from a file by file basis, one can set it to file access list using H5Pset_fapl_cache, and create / open the file using the property list.
+This will negate any global setting from the environment.

 ### Stacking multiple caching VOL
 One can setup mutiple caching VOL with each pointing to different tier of storage.
 For example,